-The three legal doctrines that apply to most product liability claims in Virginia are negligence, breach of contract and strict liability.
+The three legal doctrines that apply to most product liability claims in Virginia are negligence, breach of contract, and strict liability.
 The doctrine your case will use depends on its factors.
 Negligence is a common doctrine for personal injury and wrongful death claims of all kinds.
 Negligence is the violation of a duty of care to the victim, such as the duty to manufacture reasonably safe products.
 Proving negligence generally requires proof of four essential elements.

 If a manufacturing facility or distributor breached any duties of care to you as a consumer, and this caused your injury or someone’s death, it may owe you compensation based on the legal theory of negligence.
 Many manufacturers are guilty of negligence such as skipping steps or cutting corners to increase profits.
 Others intentionally break the rules to cut costs or protect their reputations.
 Any provable act of negligence could force a manufacturer or distributor to pay for your related damages.

 Many product liability lawsuits in Virginia use the theory of strict liability rather than negligence.
 Strict liability means the manufacturer or distributor of the product will be liable for injured consumers’ damages whether or not the company was negligent.
 Even if the defendant did everything he or she reasonably could have to create a safe product, if the product contained a defect that injured someone, the company could be financially responsible based on the doctrine of strict product liability.
-Strict liability might take effect if you or your lawyer can show proof of one of three types of product defects.
+Strict liability might take effect if you or your lawyer can show proof of one of three types of Northern Virginia defective products.

 If you or your product liability lawyer from Koonz McKenney Johnson & DePaolis LLP can prove the product that injured you contained one of these defects, and that the product is responsible for the injuries you are claiming, you will not need to establish negligence.
 It will be enough to demonstrate the existence of the defect and the cause of injury.
 Our attorneys can review your individual case to let you know if we believe the doctrine of strict liability will apply.

 In more than 40 years representing injured clients throughout the region, our product liability lawyers have helped people deal with claims involving all types of defective and dangerous items.
 We understand how these cases work and how to protect consumers’ rights against all types of manufacturing companies in Virginia.
-We have the experience to help you go up against a manufacturer and/or distributor for any type of defective product.
+We have the experience to help you go up against a manufacturer and/or distributor for any type of Northern Virginia defective products.

 A defect with any type of consumer product could potentially cause personal injuries and wrongful deaths.
 No matter what type of product you believe caused you or a loved one’s recent injuries, contact us to discuss the possibility of bringing a lawsuit.
 One or multiple parties may owe you financial compensation for several different damages.

-The proof required for a defective products case will depend on the legal doctrine the case involves.
+The proof required for a Northern Virginia defective products legal case will depend on the legal doctrine the case involves.
 The doctrine you or your lawyer use to bring your case will determine how many elements you must establish for damage recovery.
 In general, a claim based on negligence or breach of contract will have greater evidentiary standards than one based on strict liability.

-A breach of contract case is similar to a negligence case in that the requirements for compensation include the plaintiff establishing the company’s neglect to fulfill the terms of a contract, guarantee or promise.
+A breach of contract case is similar to a negligence case in that the requirements for compensation include the plaintiff establishing the company’s neglect to fulfill the terms of a contract, guarantee, or promise.
 Your attorney will need to show evidence of the existence of a valid contract or agreement between you and the product manufacturer, a breach of this contract and subsequent related damages to win your case.

 The burden of proof in all civil claims, including those centered on product liability, is a preponderance of the evidence.
 Rather than the requirement to prove guilt beyond a reasonable doubt, as is the case in criminal law, you or your attorney must only prove your argument is more likely to be true than not true.
 An attorney from Koonz McKenney Johnson & DePaolis LLP can help you with the specific elements and burden of proof in your Fairfax product liability lawsuit.